 The Peters Fellowship, as it was commonly called, had two overall goals: 1) to enable outstanding African American doctoral candidates in the social sciences and humanities, at the ABD level, to devote their full energies to the completion of the dissertation and 2) to provide opportunities for African American scholars to experience life at the University of Notre Dame, a major Catholic research institution.

-Recently, the decision was made that the 2011-2012 Erskine Peters Fellows was the last class seated for this Fellowship.
+The 2011-2012 Erskine Peters Fellows was the last class seated for this Fellowship.
 The University remains committed to diversity and their efforts to enhance minority representation at Notre Dame and in the Academy.
 Efforts to this end continue in the Moreau Post-Doctoral Fellowship program hosted by the Provost's Office of the University of Notre Dame.